Assessing Robustness via Score-Based Adversarial Image Generation

-where $s_x$ is a scaling parameter controlling the deviation from the input.
+where $s_\mathbf{x}$ is a scaling parameter controlling the deviation from the input.
 Note that we omit $y^*$ since there is no known ground-truth class label.
-As previously, we utilize a time-dependent neural network $\mathbf{s}_\theta$, to approximate the term $\nabla_{\mathbf{x}_t}\log p_t(\mathbf{x}_t)$.
-The term $p_t(\mathbf{x}_{\mathrm{ADV}}|\mathbf{x}_t)$ is modeled accordingly to Eq.~\ref{eq:obs}, as before assuming it follows a Gaussian distribution with a mean of the one-step Euler prediction $\mathbf{\hat{x}}_0$.
-Note that \oursacro{}, such as other purification methods, cannot detect adversarial images.
-Therefore, they also need to preserve image semantics if there is no perturbation.
+As previously, we utilize a time-dependent score network $\mathbf{s}_\theta$ to approximate the term $\nabla_{\mathbf{x}_t}\log p_t(\mathbf{x}_t)$.
+The term $p_t(\mathbf{x}_{\mathrm{ADV}}\mid\mathbf{x}_t)$ is modeled according to \eqref{eq:obs}, as before assuming it follows a Gaussian distribution with a mean of the one-step Euler prediction $\mathbf{\hat{x}}_0$.
+Note that \oursacro{}, just as other purification methods, cannot detect adversarial images.
+Therefore, it also needs to preserve image semantics if there is no perturbation.